ResearchOS/Biomech-Analysis-Platform-Python/docs/Getting Started/first_project.md

 ```

 The first row is our headers, and the second row contains the value for the one trial we've recorded of our one subject, Larry.
 We'll use this data later.

-## Step 3: Create Research Objects.
-  To define the [Variables](../Research%20Objects/variable.md) that we'll be using, create a file called `variable.py`.
-Finally, to define the [Processes](../Research%20Objects/Pipeline%20Objects/process.md) that we'll be applying to our data, create a file called `process.py`.

 ## Step 3: Define the Dataset.
 Next, we need to define some [Research Objects](../Research Objects/research_object.md) that our pipeline will be built from.
 In your project folder, create a new folder called `research_objects`.
 We'll need a few types of research objects, so in this folder we will create a new file for each type.
 To define our [Dataset](../Research%20Objects//Data%20Objects/dataset.md), create a file called `dataset.py`.